Madeira Terrace is a Grade 2* listed, 865 metre long stretch of seafront arches and promenade on Madeira Drive in Brighton.

 A clear aim of the restoration is to bring back the much-valued function of the terrace as a ‘linear stadium’ for viewing events on Madeira Drive.

 The team will carry on working with the community advisory panel before they ask for final approval from the cross-party project board.

-Getting this approval will allow the team to submit a planning application in late summer 2021 for the restoration works.
+Getting this approval will allow the team to submit a planning application in late Autumn 2021 for the restoration works.